mikesol/purescript-freer-free/README.md

     speak "Outrageous!"
 ```

 Using `freer`, all we have to do is change the transformation function passed to `freer`.
-The rest of the code can say the same.
+The rest of the code can stay the same.

 ```purescript
 data TalkF a